Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Normalization of beta beta decay widths

-The nuclear structure appearing in our processes, i.e., $\chi_1 \chi_2 \beta \beta$ and Majoron decay, is the same as that involved in neutrinoless double beta decay.
+The nuclear structure appearing in our processes, i.e., $\chi_1 \chi_2 \beta \beta$ and Majoron decay, is the same as that involved in ordinary neutrinoless double beta decay.
 Therefore, we can make use of the NMEs of that process.
-To do so, our normalization must be matched to that used in the literature in order to consistently employ the numerical results for $\mathcal{M}_{0 \nu}$.
+To do so, our normalization must be matched to that used in the literature in order to consistently employ the numerical results for $\mathcal{M}_{0\nu}$.

-Within our approach, it is straightforward to recover the standard results for $0 \nu \beta \beta$.
-The process amplitude can be factorized into leptonic and hadronic contributions:
+Within our approach, it is straightforward to recover the standard results for $0\nu\beta\beta$ decay.
+The process amplitude can be factorized into leptonic and hadronic contributions,

-where $L$ and $H$ denote the leptonic and hadronic contributions, respectively, and the sum over $n$ accounts for the nuclear intermediate states.
-Assuming the closure approximation both factors decouple and, using, the symmetry under $\mu \leftrightarrow \nu$ in the hadronic sector, the leptonic part can be written as
+where $L_{\mu\nu}$ and $H^{\mu\nu}$ denote the leptonic and hadronic contributions, respectively, and the sum over $n$ accounts for the nuclear intermediate states.
+Assuming the closure approximation, the two decouple and, using the symmetry under $\mu \leftrightarrow \nu$ in the hadronic sector, the leptonic part can be written as

-where $\mathcal{N}_{0\nu}$ is a normalization factor chosen to match the standard results in the literature.
+where $\mathcal{N}_{0\nu}$ is a normalization factor chosen to match the standard results in the literature, and $m_{\beta\beta}$ is the effective double beta decay neutrino mass.
 The corresponding decay width is then expressed as